Semen Analysis Overview

-- If the laboratory is run by a physician (like ours) you can ask to see if you can get some help from a pill (Viagra, Cialis, Levitra, or Stendra.)
-These are safe, unless medically contraindicated (which is quiet unusual, and almost always applies to men on a class of medications called nitrates.)
+- If the laboratory is run by a physician (like ours) you can ask to see if you can get some help from a pill (Viagra, Cialis, Levitra, or Stendra).
+These are safe, unless medically contraindicated (which is quite unusual, and almost always applies to men on a class of medications called nitrates).
 They are not addictive.
-They do not have any affect on the sperm, or your ability to get an erection or produce a specimen in the future.
+They do not have any affect on the sperm, or on your ability to get an erection or produce a specimen in the future.
 Just knowing it is available sometimes relaxes men.

 - If you and your partner are comfortable, some labs, (like ours) will allow you to bring your partner in the room with you.
 Many men find this makes getting an erection and producing a specimen more difficult, but some men find it makes it easier.

 The vast majority of men, partnered or not, masturbate.
 However for personal, or cultural reasons, some men never learn how.
-Also, some mens’ religious practices forbid them from masturbating, even as part of fertility evaluation and/or treatment.
+Also, some religious practices forbid men from masturbating, even as part of fertility evaluation and/or treatment.

-Some religions also prescribe that the condom has at least a pinhole in it, so that even though highly unlikely, conception is possible through that particular ejaculation.
+Some religions also prescribe that the condom has at least a pinhole in it, so that even if highly unlikely, conception is possible through that particular ejaculation.